 The most basic sanitation method is the slit latrine, a narrow but deep and long hole in the ground over which you squat and do your thing.
 The idea is to start at one end and as each person poops, they stir their contribution into the dirt with a stick and cover it.
 Some provision of privacy is provided with hanging sheets or other barriers.

 As long as this trench is located away from ground water sources, this is fairly hygienic.
 That makes this solution less viable in an urban off-grid environment, at least as a long-term solution.

 For an in-depth view of outdoor elimination, check out Kathleen Meyer’s How to Shit in the Woods.

-But just having the equipment available doesn’t solve the problem, as my example above shows.
+Just having the equipment available doesn’t solve the problem.
 You need to have the Talk.
 The Talk should include:

 - Acknowledging that the situation is uncomfortable